Find Affordable College Courses

 Plattsburgh, NY

-SUNY Plattsburgh ranked #8 on this year’s Best Value Journalism Bachelor’s Degree Schools in New York list.
-SUNY Plattsburgh is a small public school located in the town of Plattsburgh.
+SUNY Plattsburgh came in at #8 in this year’s edition of the Best Value Journalism Bachelor’s Degree Schools in New York ranking.
+SUNY Plattsburgh is a small public school located in the distant town of Plattsburgh.

-The average tuition and fees for an in-state undergraduate at SUNY Plattsburgh are $8,931 a year.
+In-state tuition fees for undergraduate students at SUNY Plattsburgh are $8,931 per year.

 #9